The Illuminated Sounds

 Background

-The demand for high-volume music consumption has increased with the popularity of rock, EDM, hip-hop, and rap.
+As a music and speaker lover, I recently realized the demand for high-volume music consumption has increased with the popularity of rock, EDM, hip-hop, and rap (2023).
 Many users routinely raise playback levels to enhance immersion, often exceeding 85 dBA—the threshold where prolonged exposure begins to pose hearing risks.
-Medical data indicates that exposure above 100 dBA for extended durations can result in permanent noise-induced hearing loss (NIHL).
-Everyday scenarios such as concerts (110 dBA) or personal devices at maximum volume (up to 115 dBA) significantly exceed recommended safe limits.
+Thus, I wanted to create a speaker that can solve that issue while increasing the aesthetics of a speaker.

 Market alternatives reveal a structural tradeoff.
 Small speakers prioritize portability but compromise sound depth and spatial immersion.
 Medium-sized speakers improve clarity but lack true multi-directional projection.
 Large home systems achieve superior 3D sound but are immobile and impractical for everyday transport.